SIAM-FM21-PC/SIAM-FM21-Challenge/README.md

 # Registration

-Please register your team by copying and pasting this URL https://forms.gle/h8AiKabmdYnjwiux9 into your browser.
+Please register your team using this link: https://forms.gle/h8AiKabmdYnjwiux9 .
 In the unlikely event that the team changes after the registration deadline, please contact the programming challenge committee for approval.
 Teams that do not register their team by the deadline or change their team members without approval shall be disqualified from the competition.

 # Slack Channel Updates